How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 When Should You Call a Doctor About Dumping Syndrome?

-If you have undergone bariatric surgery and are experiencing dumping syndrome, call and let your doctor know if your symptoms fail to improve or get worse.
+If you have undergone bariatric surgery and are experiencing dumping syndrome, call and let your doctor know if your symptoms fail to improve or worsen.

-In severe cases, a follow-up surgery may be required to repair the pylorus, which can help to alleviate symptoms of dumping syndrome.
+In severe cases, a follow-up surgery may be required to repair the pylorus, which can help alleviate dumping syndrome symptoms.

 Dumping Syndrome is Common.
 Now You Know How to Avoid It.

-You may or may not experience dumping syndrome as a patient of bariatric surgery.
-If you do ever feel the awful symptoms of this common complication, you now have several means of alleviating your discomfort.
+You may or may not experience dumping syndrome as a bariatric surgery patient.
+If you ever feel the awful symptoms of this common complication, you now have several means of alleviating your discomfort.

 You can also mitigate your chances of ever experiencing the condition by putting effort into finding the best bariatric surgeon in your area.